 Nurses and Nurse Practitioners of BC (NNPBC).

-Registered nurses who complete BCCNP certification in Contraceptive Management (CM) are permitted within their autonomous scope of practice to dispense and/or administer hormonal contraception to eligible clients as set out in CM decision support tools (DSTs).
+Registered nurses who complete BCCNM certification in Contraceptive Management (CM) are permitted within their autonomous scope of practice to dispense and/or administer hormonal contraception to eligible clients as set out in CM decision support tools (DSTs).

-Registered Nurses who complete BCCNP certification in Reproductive Health: Sexually Transmitted Infections may diagnose and treat some sexually transmitted syndromes and infections in clients 14 years of age and older unless otherwise specified within an individual decision support tool (DST).
+Registered Nurses who complete BCCNM certification in Reproductive Health: Sexually Transmitted Infections may diagnose and treat some sexually transmitted syndromes and infections in clients 14 years of age and older unless otherwise specified within an individual decision support tool (DST).

 Consultation or referral to a physician or nurse practitioner is required for all pregnant or breastfeeding clients.